 An Oakland accidents caused by police chase lawyer may be able to help investigate the events leading up to your accident and determine who is liable for your injuries.
 A lawyer also might be able to help you pursue awards from the fleeing suspect, law enforcement officer, or even the municipality responsible for the police department.

 If your claims can be negotiated through an insurance provider, Ben Crump Law, PLLC, may be able to help you achieve a favorable payout.
-Contact our legal team today so that we can start reviewing your options for financial recovery.
+Contact our legal team today so that we can start reviewing your options for financial recovery via the required insurance coverage for all California drivers.
+You might also have additional coverages that could help you.

 For a free legal consultation with a police chase accidents lawyer serving Oakland, call 800-959-1444